jhwohlgemuth/navy-biography/README.md

 His military awards include the Joint Service Commendation Medal, Joint Service Achievement Medal, and the Navy and Marine Corps Achievement Medal.

-As a civilian, LCDR Wohlgemuth has served in multiple software engineering positions within the defense industry and currently works as a principal software engineer at BAE Systems, supporting the Air Vehicle Planning System (APS) contract.
-He is a Certified Information Security Systems Professional (CISSP) and is actively pursuing his Offensive Security Certified Professional (OSCP) certification.
+As a civilian, LCDR Wohlgemuth has served in multiple software engineering positions within the defense industry and currently works as an Operations Research Analyst at USSTRATCOM.
+He is a Certified Information Security Systems Professional (CISSP) and actively crafts solutions using science and software in his free time.
 He has a wife and three boys.